silnrsi/pysilfont/docs/scripts.md

 Where multiple colors are supplied they should be separated by commas.

-Two special cases are also allowed (if releveant for the script):
+Two special cases are also allowed (if applicable for the script):

 - "none" where the color should be removed
 - "leave" where any existing color should be left unchanged